mihhailnovik/jPokerTreeView/README.md

 jPokerTreeView
 ==============

-Unix-style tool for visualization trees, which represents all possible states of the game of poker, using different drawing algorithms
+Unix-style tool for visualization trees, which represents possible variations of one bettring round, using different drawing algorithms